Learnware-LAMDA/Learnware/docs/start/intro.rst

 Introduction
 ================

-The *learnware* paradigm, proposed by Professor Zhi-Hua Zhou in 2016 [1, 2], aims to build a vast model platform system, i.e., a *learnware dock system*, which systematically accommodates and organizes models shared by machine learning developers worldwide, and can efficiently identify and assemble existing helpful model(s) to solve future tasks in a unified way.
+*Learnware* was proposed by Professor Zhi-Hua Zhou in 2016 [1, 2].
+In the *learnware paradigm*, developers worldwide can share models with the *learnware dock system*, which effectively searches for and reuse learnware(s) to help users solve machine learning tasks efficiently without starting from scratch.

-The ``learnware`` package provides a fundamental implementation of the central concepts and procedures within the learnware paradigm.
+The ``learnware`` package provides a fundamental implementation of the central concepts and procedures and encompasses all processes within the *learnware paradigm*, including the submitting, usability testing, organization, identification, deployment and reuse of learnwares.
 Its well-structured design ensures high scalability and facilitates the seamless integration of additional features and techniques in the future.

-In addition, the ``learnware`` package serves as the engine for the `Beimingwu System <https://bmwu.cloud/#/>`_ and can be effectively employed for conducting experiments related to learnware.
+In addition, the ``learnware`` package serves as the core engine for the `Beimingwu System <https://bmwu.cloud>`_, which supports the computational and algorithmic aspects of ``Beimingwu`` and offers rich algorithmic interfaces for learnware-related tasks and research experiments.

 | [1] Zhi-Hua Zhou.
 Learnware: on the future of machine learning. *Frontiers of Computer Science*, 2016, 10(4): 589–590
 | [2] Zhi-Hua Zhou.
 Machine Learning: Development and Future. *Communications of CCF*, 2017, vol.13, no.1 (2016 CNCC keynote)